YanjunLi-CS/dyscore/README.md

 *Note that the three methods are mutually exclusive to each other.
 If users use any combination of them, they will receive the argument error.

-Although DyScore is designed for post-analysis for results from virtual screening, we also provide the molecular docking option, by default it is set as `True`.
-In this case, DyScore will automatically perform 3D conformation generation, protonation refinment, and molecular docking for input molecules.
+Although DyScore is designed for post-analysis for results from virtual screening, we also provide the molecular docking option and by default, it is set as `True`.
+In this case, DyScore will automatically perform 3D conformation generation, protonation refinement, and molecular docking for input molecules.
-If the input molecules are already docked to the protein binding site by user, just pass the argument `--no_dock` to disable the automatically docking.
+If the input molecules are already docked to the protein binding site by the user, just pass the argument `--no_dock` to disable the automatic docking.
 This will save a lot of time.
 For example,
 ```
 python docker/run_docker.py \